madwolf-personal/ComfyUI-Save-Video-Compare/README.md

 - Supports HTTP `Range` requests (206 Partial Content), which is what lets the `<video>` element seek instantly instead of downloading the whole file first.
+- Gracefully handles the client aborting an in-progress stream (seeking, reloading the page, closing the tab) by catching the resulting connection errors instead of letting them surface as unhandled server tracebacks.

 ### Frontend (`js/video_player.js`)
 - Registers a ComfyUI extension that hooks into `VideoPlayerNode`'s